hubert-cywka/team.up-back/README.md

 Frontend is available here: https://github.com/hejs22/team.up-ui

+## Built with
+Express.js, Node.js, TypeScript, MongoDB.
+For tests I have used Jest with Supertest.

 ## Features

 ### What can user do?

-- create account, sign in and sign out,
+- create account, sign in and sign out ✅
-- authenticate with usage of JWT,
+- authenticate with usage of JWT ✅
-- refresh set of auth tokens,
+- refresh set of auth tokens ✅
-- access own details,
+- access own details ✅
-- access list of sport disciplines,
+- access list of sport disciplines ✅
-- access list of sport events,
+- access list of sport events ✅
-- create own sport events,
+- create own sport events ✅
-- modify or delete sport events created by that user.
+- modify or delete sport events created by that user ✅
+- enroll for any sport event ⌛
+- remove enrollment ⌛

 ### What can admin do?

-- everything user can do,
+- everything user can do ✅
-- access list of users' details,
+- access list of users' details ✅
-- change other users' roles,
+- change other users' roles ✅
+- remove users accounts ⌛
-- add, modify or delete sport disciplines,
+- add, modify or delete sport disciplines ✅
-- modify or delete sport events created by anyone.
+- modify or delete sport events created by anyone ✅

 ### Additional implemented things

-- Migrations system,
+- Migrations system ✅
-- Integration tests with usage of Jest,
+- Integration tests based on use cases ✅
-- High code coverage of each use case,
+- High code coverage of each use case ✅
-- Configuration via envs,
+- Configuration via envs ✅
+- OpenAPI ✅
-- OpenAPI,
+- Logger ✅
-- Logger.
+- Tests environment ✅

 ## Coverage